 We mean the box, any dust cover, and the certificate of authenticity.
 You’ll get more interest and better offers if you have these materials.

 And if you don’t have them — be honest about it.
-No one wants to work with a faker.

 Plus, this isn’t the first rodeo for online buyers.
 They know how to tell a real from a steal.

 A lot of people would try to go straight to eBay or other online sites, but we don’t recommend it.
 They charge fees, shipping, and the whole auction thing is a drag when listing your Fendi purse.